vamsi-paturi/GVSU-CIS641-Vikings/docs/software_requirements_specification.md

 ### 2.1 Functional Requirements
 1. Manage User Login:
-i.
-Upon completion of page loading, the welcome screen shall display sign-inscreen and sign-up button for sign-up. ii.
-Sign-up screen shall be displayed when the user presses the sign-up button. iii.
-For sign-in user have to up the user detail (email and password).
+       1. Upon completion of page loading, the welcome screen shall display sign-inscreen and sign-up button for sign-up.
+       2. Sign-up screen shall be displayed when the user presses the sign-up button.
+       3. For sign-in user have to up the user detail (email and password).
 2. Mange Sign Up:
-i.
-After clicking on sign up option, users details shall be captured like - name, email and home address. ii.
-Sign-up form inputs shall be validated when the user presses submit button.
+       1. After clicking on sign up option, users details shall be captured like - name, email and home address.
+       2. Sign-up form inputs shall be validated when the user presses submit button.
 3. Upload documents:
 i.
 When users successfully login into the system there will be an option to upload your documents. ii.
 When users clicks on upload the document button a new page will be open.